Romeslayer/fitlit/README.md

 - run `npm install` to install project dependencies
 - run `npm start` to start server
 - open the location of the hosted URL, generally http://localhost.8080

+- Additionally, we will need to run the data server:
+- Clone [this local server](https://github.com/turingschool-examples/fitlit-api) down to your machine.
+Not into the same directory!
+- run `npm install` to install project dependencies
+- run `npm start` to start server
+- After ensuring that both servers are running, the FitLit app should be fully operational at http://localhost.8080